rahulrai-in/thecloudblog/tcb/content/post/Hybrid Identity Solution with Azure AD and Azure AD B2C/index.md

 tags:
   - azure
   - security & identity
+comment_id: 67443ab3-a3b1-4b3f-b0c4-69cac3d43bf4
 ---

 I am going to retire the current stack of technologies used in this blog in favor of more recent technologies, mainly because I currently author this blog using [Windows Live Writer](https://www.microsoft.com/en-au/download/details.aspx?id=8621) which is outdated and has lost the love of community.
 I am also taking this opportunity to create a new technology stack that is much more modular and allows me to focus only on writing.
 I am also learning cool new stuff which might be useful to all of us.
 I am  super happy with a few components that I currently use and I would be reusing the things that are working well.
 The entire source code of this blog is available in my [GitHub repository](https://github.com/rahulrai-in/rahulrai) from where you can happily copy and paste stuff.
 You can also read about how I built the existing blog framework (v1) [here](/post/the-first-post).
-Of course, I would write about how I chose components for my new blogging platform and how you can set one up yourself, so stay tuned (even better, [subscribe](#subscribe)).
+Of course, I would write about how I chose components for my new blogging platform and how you can set one up yourself, so stay tuned (even better, subscribe).

 > September 8, 2016: This activity is now complete and you are reading this post on my new blogging platform.